classicblunders/classicblunders.github.io/_posts/2015-01-26-when-you-assume-about-character-sets.md

 Solving the syntax highlighting was relatively painless, though I did learn something interesting while testing out that letters are converted between lowercase and uppercase: ß (sharp s) is the only letter in the Latin alphabet that [has no traditional uppercase form](http://en.wikipedia.org/wiki/Capital_ẞ).

-Sublime Looking at Sublime Text's console, and seeing:
+Looking at Sublime Text's console, and seeing:
 `UnicodeEncodeError: 'ascii' codec can't encode character...`, it became apparent that while the text strings are using UTF-8 character mapping, the file they were being written to is being encoded as ASCII.
 My mistake was thinking that just because a certain character set is used to display a string of text, it doesn't mean that it will automatically be encoded as such when written to a file.
 The solution was to make sure that files are always encoded as UTF-8.
 Luckily [Python](https://docs.python.org/3.4/library/codecs.html) (and [Stack Overflow](http://stackoverflow.com/a/1207836)!) makes this easy:
 {% highlight python %}